Representing Canada’s Leading Biobanks

 The two major components required to achieve this Vision are process interoperability and data interoperability between biobanks.
 CTRNet has created biobanking process standards (embodied in a set of Required Operational Practices and Standard Operating Procedures, SOPs) and biobanking data standards (embodied in the Advanced Tissue Information Management, ATiM, platform) .

-Dr. Peter Watson
+Peter Watson

 Dr. Peter Watson is Director of the Biobanking and Biospecimen Research Services (BBRS) program at BC Cancer, an agency of the Provincial Health Services Authority (PHSA) in British Columbia.
 He also holds appointments as Senior Scientist and as Professor of Pathology, University of British Columbia, and as adjunct faculty at the University of Victoria.